expresspigeon/blog/src/content/blog/posts/2013/custom-email-subscription-form.md

     ![](/blog/images/2013/subscriptions_14.png )

-Your subscription form is LIVE and you&apos;re ready to [add it to the sidebar of your website.][add-expresspigeon-subscription-form-to-wordpress-in-minutes]
+Your subscription form is LIVE and you&apos;re ready to add it to the sidebar of your website.
 You can also link directly to the subscription form in blog posts or on website pages.
 Through this form, your audience can to opt-in for your newsletter in a matter of seconds and you can watch your email list grow! :)